Christian Howard (theologian): Early life and education

+In April 1932, her mother died of double pneumonia.
+In March 1935, she was presented at court by her maternal grandmother, Lady Methuen.
+Her father died unexpectedly three months later in London, where he had rented a house in Hyde Park for her debutante season.

+Two of her brothers, Maj.
+Mark Paul Geoffrey Howard and Flt.
+Lt.
+Christopher John Geoffrey Howard, were killed in action in 1944.
+Her surviving brother was George Howard, Baron Howard of Henderskelfe.

+In 1943, she was awarded a Lambeth Diploma in Theology.
+One of her tutors was Michael Ramsey, later the 100th Archbishop of Canterbury.

+Career

-Born at her family's Castle Howard, she worked for the ordination of women, as well as being active in the ecumenical movement.
+Howard worked for the ordination of women, as well as being active in the ecumenical movement.
 She was remembered as "a great character, a great Christian woman and a formidable person" by the Archdeacon of York, George Austin, who was one her staunchest opponents on the ordination of women.
 Her grandmother, Rosalind Howard, Countess of Carlisle, had been a tireless worker for the women's suffrage organization - as a suffragist, wedded to legal means, rather than a suffragette - and Howard followed her example in her work to achieve the ordination of women to the priesthood.

 A founding member of the Movement for the Ordination of Women, she concentrated her major effort on the synodical process to secure the necessary legislation.
 In 1972 she wrote a report for General Synod entitled The Ordination of Women to Priesthood.
 She earned the Lambeth Diploma in Theology, was appointed a lay canon provincial of York Minster, served on General Synod 1970–85, was a delegate to the World Council of Churches (WCC) in 1961 and 1968, was appointed to the Faith and Order Commission of the WCC and served as the first woman vice-moderator.